 There are tons of different types of stains that you can choose from.

 Two options you have to choose is a transparent or a semi-transparent stain.

-- A transparent stain is a lot less strong and contains not a lot of pigmentation.
+- A clear or transparent stain (like Thompsons Waterseal Transparent Waterproofing Stain) is a lot less strong and contains not a lot of pigmentation.

-- A semi-transparent is probably the more common stain type that has a lot of stronger colors and pigments that are ideal for pressure-treated wood.
+- A semi-transparent (like DEFY Extreme) is probably the more common stain type that has a lot of stronger colors and pigments that are ideal for pressure-treated wood.